 We also help improve the performance of the social investment sector by promoting systems change solutions and more effective social investing.

 We believe that integrity and the lack of corruption are essential building blocks for prosperous nations.
 An absence of corruption means public resources aren’t siphoned from areas such as public health and education; it encourages investment and trade, which in turn lowers unemployment; it reduces inequality by ensuring government resources reach the poor and marginalized.

 We invest in a variety of approaches to tackle corruption, and while we recognize the importance of bottom-up pressure to prompt government reform, we prioritize efforts like those of Open Government Partnership’s and Open Contracting Partnership, which collaborate with reform-minded governments.
 We also helped launch a new program called the Chandler Sessions on Integrity and Corruption at Oxford University to promote peer exchange and learning among government anti-corruption leaders.

 Government competency and effectiveness is essential for delivering quality services to citizens and for creating a thriving economy where everyone has the opportunity to prosper.
 Good governance is not only the job of top government leaders.
 It also requires the efforts of people at all levels in the public service.

-This is why we partner with organizations like the Chandler Institute of Governance and Emerging Public Leaders to build the capacity of civil servants and their institutions to create an enabling environment for people to flourish.
+This is why we partner with organizations like the Chandler Institute of Governance and Emerging Public Leaders to build the capacity of public servants and their institutions to create an enabling environment for people to flourish.

 Talent is equally distributed across the world, but opportunity is not.
 Everyone should have the opportunity to progress as far as their dreams and abilities can take them.
 We believe that creating equal opportunities for all builds the conditions for upward social mobility to address the challenge of growing inequality.